 Within each type, there are usually many variations.
 The specific visa you need often depends on the nationalities you hold and the activities you plan to do there.

-For example, a country may have a general tourist that covers most short-term visitors there to see the sights.
+For example, a country may have a general tourist visa that covers most short-term visitors who want to see the sights.
 They may also have a series of tourist visas for specific activities.
 This could include yoga, Hajj, medical tourism or working holidays.

 To find out which visa you need, ask an authority from your destination.
 Contact their embassy or consulate in Australia.